dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2025.md

 Her paper describes how she partnered with the Center for Outbreak Preparedness to assess cost-effectiveness of implementing <b>next-generation sequencing techniques for pathogen surveillance</b> at the population level.

-<b>Congratulations</b> to each of you, to your mentors, and to your co-atuhors!
+<b>Congratulations</b> to each of you, to your mentors, and to your co-authors!

 d